lighta971/kata-fizzbuzz/Readme.md

 # FizzBuzz

-## Getting started

-Run `composer install` to get dependencies.

-## Run tests

-You can run test with PhpUnit using `./vendor/bin/phpunit`.

 ## Instructions

 FizzBuzz is a simple number game in which you count, but replace certain numbers with the words "Fizz" and/or "Buzz", adhering to certain rules.